Dlackware/dlackware/README.md

 So here is an attempt to create a better build system with more potential.
 Please note, it is in *experimental* stage and is being tested only on Slackware-current.
-For building Gnome don't use `master`, but on of the releases.
+For building Gnome don't use `master`, but the latest 0.x release.
 We still have to see if we can improve our build process.

 ### How to give it a try